artsyfriedchicken/EdgyArc-fr/README.md

 - Translucency / blur does not work on windows or linux.
   - Padding and margin issues in win/linux
 - sidebar on right is janky/misaligned
+- `macos` browser window loses window shadow when moved to a different space

 ## Screenshots